1xn-labs/1xn-vmcp/README.md

 The Model Context Protocol has unlocked incredible possibilities for AI integrations, but users and developers quickly hit limitations:
 - **Configuration Hell**: Managing MCP configs across multiple clients (Claude, ChatGPT, VSCode, Cursor, Gemini) is tedious
 - **Auth**: Each mcp client needs its own auth for all the MCPs. vMCPs gives a standard auth for all MCPs
-- **Lack of Customization**: Can't modify or extend existing MCPs for specific workflow needs
+- **Lack of Customization**: Can't modify or extend existing MCPs for specific workflow needs - "context rot / confusion"
-- **No Composition**: Building complex workflows requires piecing together multiple tools manually in code
+- **No Composition**: Building complex workflows requires piecing together multiple tools from multiple MCPs

-vMCP solves these problems by providing a layer of abstraction and a no-code configuration interface on top of MCPs.
+vMCP solves these problems by providing a layer of abstraction and a no-code configuration interface on top of standard MCPs.

 ### Highlight Features

-- ✅ **Flexible vMCP Creation**: Compose different MCP servers into a unified MCP server with a no-code interface.
+- **Flexible vMCP Creation**: Compose different MCP servers into a unified MCP server with a simple no-code interface.
-- 𝌞 **Context Engineering with MCPs:**
+- **Context Engineering with MCPs:**
-  - 🛠️ **Customizable Tools**: Select and override tool names/descriptions and prefill tool arguments.
+  - 🛠️ **Customizable Tools**: Select and override tool names/descriptions from upstream MCPs and prefill tool arguments.
-  - ✨ **Extensible Tooling**: Create new tools using Python, REST APIs or plain text.
+  - ✨ **Extensible Tooling**: Create new tools using Python, REST APIs or plain text (Prompt tools).
   - 🗣️ **Programmable Prompts**: Define prompts that can invoke other tools and resources, enabling user-controlled tool chaining.
-  - 🔗 **Add files as resources**: Add
+  - 🔗 **Add files as resources**: Select MCP resource and add your own knowledge base files
-- 🔐 **MCP Server Authentication**: OAuth 2.0 support for MCP servers that require it
+- **MCP Server Authentication**: Authorize MCP servers once and re-use across clients (Claude, Cursor, ChatGPT, VSCode, Gemini, AI agents)
-- 📊 **Usage Statistics**: Track and analyze vMCP usage patterns
+- **Usage Statistics**: Track and analyze vMCP usage patterns with full MCP protocol level logging
-- 🐳 **Docker Ready**: Official Docker images for easy deployment
+- **Docker and PyPi Ready**: Official Docker images for easy deployment. uv and pip command for quick trial

 <div align="center">
   <img src="https://raw.githubusercontent.com/1xn-labs/1xn-vmcp/main/.assets/img/vmcp-arch.png" alt="vMCP Architecture" width="780"/>